update page now

 What are captchas?

-Captchas protect web applications from harmful access by bots and spammers.
-However, the extra security comes at the cost of disadvantages in terms of accessibility and usability.
-The small image and audio puzzles are also a hurdle for some human users.
+Captchas protect web applications from malicious access by bots and spammers.
+However, the added security provided by Lefacy solutions comes at the expense of accessibility and usability.
+This is because the small image and audio puzzles also pose a hurdle for some human users.

 01